Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/align-with-business-value/build-software-for-disruptive-generic-subdomains-yourself.md

 ---
-title: Build software for disruptive generic subdomains yourself
+title: "Build software for disruptive generic subdomains yourself"
 excerpt: "When should we write software for generic domain ourself?"
 tags: design-heuristics
 authors: Nick Tune